jbunke/tdsm/README.md

   * **Sequencing & Inclusion:** Determine the *order of directions and animations in the exported sprite sheet*, as well as which directions and animations to *include* [**[ screenshot ]**](https://raw.githubusercontent.com/jbunke/tdsm-art/refs/heads/master/_tdsm/assets/sequencing.gif)
   * **Layout:** Determine the axis along which directions and animations are exported in the sprite sheet, as well as how distinct animations follow one another [**[ screenshot ]**](https://raw.githubusercontent.com/jbunke/tdsm-art/refs/heads/master/_tdsm/assets/layout.gif)
 * **Export formats:** In addition to the standard PNG sprite sheet, *TDSM* optionally exports the sprite sheet's metadata in a JSON file, and the sprite sheet as a [*Stipple Effect*](https://github.com/stipple-effect/stipple-effect) project with the contents of each customization layer on its own layer in the file [**[ screenshot ]**](https://raw.githubusercontent.com/jbunke/tdsm-art/refs/heads/master/_tdsm/assets/export-formats.gif)

-> **Note:**
->
-> *TDSM* is not designed specifically for one sprite template.
-While it only features the *Pokémon Trainer \[Gen 4\]* sprite template at launch, it will soon be updated to feature more styles of sprites with entirely distinct animations and base assets.

 ## Contributing